We measure all sorts of metrics in our businesses.

 It’s worth noting that you need to look at these goals in the context of their daily work.
 If there’s a big project deadline coming up, reply times may slip, but it may not necessarily be a bad thing, if the project is going to deliver huge value for your customers.

-Or, if your customer base is growing fast and your customer support team isn’t growing to handle it, there may be teething issues for a period of time where your team members adjust to the volume of inquiries they’re getting.
+Or, if your customer base is growing fast and your customer service team isn’t growing to handle it, there may be teething issues for a period of time where your team members adjust to the volume of inquiries they’re getting.

 Every month (or over a time period that makes sense for your business), audit your email response time metrics.